mngibso/todos-next-nest/README.md

 # Interview Coding Challenge

-Welcome to the Fluint.io hands-on coding assignment.
 The goal of this assignment is NOT to create a production-level service but to allow us to see how you naturally go about implementing solutions to problems.

 ## Prerequisites